-SAN ANTONIO — No longer able to throw fans and the media in a frenzy over his on-court heroics, Kobe Bryant still managed to do the same thing with as he remains holed up at his Newport Beach home nursing a season-ending torn left Achilles’ tendon.
+SAN ANTONIO — No longer able to throw fans and the media in a frenzy over his on-court heroics, Kobe Bryant still managed to do the same thing as he remains holed up at his Newport Beach home nursing a season-ending torn left Achilles’ tendon.

 His tweets filled with insight, honesty and second guessing during the Lakers’ 91-79 Game 1 loss Sunday to the San Antonio Spurs provided more riveting entertainment than the on-court product.
 It caused Lakers coach Mike D’Antoni to roll his eyes and jokingly call Bryant a “fan.”
 It prompted talk shows and newspapers alike to debate whether Bryant’s tweets served as a great outlet to reveal his basketball mind, upstaged the Lakers’ coach and players or both.
 And it caused Bryant to announce a day later he will no longer provide such commentary during future games out of concern he’s taking attention away from the team.